blairrrrwho/mvc-tech-blog/README.md

 ## Features
-If your project has a lot of features, list them here.
+Lots of npm packages are featured!
+Some of them include:
+- bcrypt
+- nodemon
+- bulma

 ## Technologies
-JavaScript, HTML, CSS, Node.js, Express.js, MySQL, Java, C, C#, C++, Python, Other, N/A
+JavaScript, HTML, CSS, Node.js, Express.js, MySQL, Handlebars

 ## License
-This project is licensed under the MIT license.
-For more information about this license and what it entails visit: https://opensource.org/licenses/MIT
 This project is licensed under the MIT license.
 For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here</a>